iterative/example_model_export_cml/README.md

 - A workflow on Github actions to train a model every time we change data, model code, or parameters;
 - Model training on an Amazon Web Services (AWS) instance that has been provisioned specifically for the training job;
 - Automatic saving of trained models in your Github repository and/or a DVC remote, along with a report of their performance.

+All files needed for this guide can be found in this repository: https://github.com/RCdeWit/CML_train_and_export

 <aside>
 💡 This guide can be followed on its own, but also as an extension to this earlier guide: [https://cml.dev/doc/self-hosted-runners](https://cml.dev/doc/self-hosted-runners)